BlockNotes-4515/CODESOFT/README.md

 operations such as addition, subtraction, multiplication, and division.
 Allow the user to input two numbers and choose an operation to perform.

-TASK-1

-!!--------------------------NUMBER GUESSING GAME in C++!-----------------------------!!

-Create a program that generates a random number and asks the user to guess it.
-Provide feedback on whether the guess is too high or too low until the user guesses the correct number.

 Task-3